Automorphism groups of rigid affine surfaces: the identity component: Appendix: Minimal models of weighted graphs

-{\bf Case 6: $\Gamma_1=((0,0))$.} We claim that the circular graph $B$ which appears at any step of the birational transformation $\phi'=p_2\circ p_1^{-1}$, except for the initial graph $\Gamma_1=((0,0))$, is triangulable, see Definition \ref{def:triangulation}.
+{\bf Case 6:} $\Gamma_1=((0,0))$.
+According to Proposition \ref{cor:graph}.2 the graphs that appear on successive steps of the birational transformation $\phi'=p_2\circ p_1^{-1}$ are circular.
+We claim that such a circular graph $B$ is triangulable, except for the initial graph $\Gamma_1=((0,0))$, see Definition \ref{def:triangulation}.
 Indeed, the first blowup in $p_1^{-1}$ yields the circular graph $((-1,-1,-1))$ which has a triangulation with a single triangle.
-Assume a circular graph $B$ is equipped with a triangulation $C$.
-Then the blowup of $B$ at the edge $[v_i,v_{i+1}]$ with a new vertex $u$ results in gluing along the side $[v_i,v_{i+1}] $ a new triangle to $C$ with vertex $u$; this adds a new leaf to the incidence tree of triangles.
-Conversely, a blowdown of a $(-1)$-vertex $v$ of $B$ is expressed in removing the unique triangle in $C$ with vertex $v$.
-This is always possible, except for $B=((-1,-1,-1))$.
+Suppose that a circular graph $B$ is equipped with a triangulation $\C$.
+Then the inner blowup of $B$ at the edge $[v_i,v_{i+1}]$ that introduces a new vertex $u$ results in gluing to $\C$ a new triangle with vertices $v_i,v_{i+1}$ and $u$.
+This adds a new leaf to the incidence tree of triangles.
+Conversely, a blowdown of a $(-1)$-vertex $v$ of $B$ results in removing the unique triangle in $\C$ with vertex $v$, provided $B$ is different from $((-1,-1,-1))$.